Chudarsan/python/python_assignment1.md

 			print("key=",key,",value=",value)

 Q61.
 Create a nested dictionary and access all the element in the inner dictionary.

 	program:
 		person = {'firstname': 'Sudarsan', 'address': {'house_no':45, 'street':'17 lane road','pincode':12345}, 'lastname': 'Reddy'}
 		print(person['address'])
 		for key,value in person['address'].items():
 			print("key=",key,",value=",value)

 Q62.
 What is the use of get() function?

-	 the get() method can be used to get value by using key from dictionary.
+	 The get() method can be used to get value by using key from dictionary.
 	 ex:
 		person = {'firstname': 'Sudarsan', 'lastname': 'Reddy'}
 		person.get('firstname')

 Q63.
 What is the use of items() function?

-	the items() method can bu used to get key-value pairs of the dictionary in iterative way.
+	The items() method can bu used to get key-value pairs of the dictionary in iterative way.
 	ex:
 		person = {'firstname': 'Sudarsan', 'address': {'house_no':45, 'street':'17 lane road','pincode':12345}, 'lastname': 'Reddy'}
 		print(person['address'])